MicrosoftDocs/azure-docs/articles/spring-apps/quickstart.md

 ## 5. Validate the app

-After deployment, you can access the app at `https://<your-Azure-Spring-Apps-instance-name>-demo.azuremicroservices.io`, then you will get the response `Hello World`.
+After deployment, you can access the app at `https://<your-Azure-Spring-Apps-instance-name>-demo.azuremicroservices.io`.
+When you open the app, you get the response `Hello World`.

 ::: zone pivot="sc-consumption-plan"